davidhendersontech/blog/brightnessOnThinkpadT430.md

 # Adjusting Brightness on a Thinkpad T430

 After buying a Thinkpad T430 off of ebay I went straight to insalling Arch Linux.
 Almost everything worked out of the box including sound(!) but none of my fn layer keys seemed to work.
+In my attempts at trying to change my friend into the linux ways, I figured I'd document my steps and thoughts in solving this problem.
+Just know that I am not a master, and this is a very specific case and a very specific solution I came up with.
+I hope this can serve as a documentation to problem solving on linux and basic linux terminal commands.

 ## How to change brightness